Everyone is talking about context engineering.

 - Happy-path implementations that miss constraints, edge cases, and integration points

-- Pull requests that pass all tests but trigger support tickets within 48 hours
+- Pull requests that pass every test and still generate support tickets

 These often look like context failures — missing architecture docs, omitted constraints in retrieval, incomplete system prompts.
 But the deeper failure is usually intent.
 The instruction itself was incomplete.
 No amount of better packaging fixes a specification that never defined success.